Apipia/pyenv/README.md

 optional arguments:
-  -h, --help            show this help message and exit -r, --repl            Use to activate a ptpython REPL in selected
+  -h, --help            show this help message and exit -r, --Use to activate a ptpython REPL in selected
                         environment.
 Cannot use this with -s option.
   -s SCRIPT, --script SCRIPT
                         Supply a script to run in the virtual environment